maurges/every-rust-gui-library/notes.md

 now, but it might just be an option maybe if I'm bothered.

 ## CXX-Qt
 I like qt, but I remember last time I tried it failed in a lot of ways.
-I'll try it later and assess on the ease of setting up the developer environment, not as a GUI framework.
+Let's see how this one fares today.

+Ok the tutorial fucking skipped setting up the build process.
+Thankfully there is a minimal example to copy from.
+So alright, at least the rust part builds now.

+Pinning self, whoa.
+This is rare.

+I need to register everything from c++.
+That's not ideal, but not that bad, not a lot of code to write.
+The example uses qml, I wonder if it's possible to use qwidgets instead.
+But even just qml is pretty good, I myself like qml more.

+Oh ok, build is explained in the tutorial, but very late.
+Alright.

+    sudo zypper in libQt5QuickControls2-devel

+Only 150 KB, very nice.

+Fuck yeah!
+This was not bad.

+So this means I can provide models from rust and use them from qml.
+Reactivity and the whole shebang coming for cheap.

+Oh yiss, qml is nice.
+I's so easy to create a simple interface with, with states, reactivity, layouts.
+All the basic controls are there, and while they look weird, they are not that ugly, just very basic.
+Now that layout is done, let's do this with a proper model.

 ## Dioxus

 Apparently uses tauri, which is just a webview.
 Ah fuck.
 Well still, let's see.

-НУ ЧТО ПОГНАЛИ НАХУЙ, ЁбАНЫЙ В РОТ
+НУ ЧТО НАРОД ПОГНАЛИ НАХУЙ, ЁбАНЫЙ В РОТ

 This is why people complain about rust builds maybe, crates.io refresh takes so fucking long.
 And why does it need to refresh, azul was 10 minutes ago.